jcupitt/iipmooviewer/README.md

 This branch is for experimenting with WebGL tile rendering in the hope that we can get this viewer to display RTI images.

+See http://jcupitt.github.io/iipmooviewer to try this viewer out.

-See https://github.com/jcupitt/maps-viewer-webgl for a test WebGL viewer: we aim to paste that backend into iipmooviewer.
+See https://github.com/jcupitt/maps-viewer-webgl for the WebGL viewer component.

 IIPMooViewer
 ============